Understanding Your Credit Card Debt Consolidation Options in 2026

 - Loan term: Shorter terms mean higher monthly payments but less interest paid overall

-Personal loans work particularly well for those who need structure and prefer the psychological benefit of a clear payoff date.
-They're also ideal if you want to close your credit card accounts or remove the temptation of available credit.
+Personal loans work particularly well for borrowers who need structure and prefer the psychological benefit of a clear payoff date.

 Method 3: Home Equity Loans and HELOCs